Why Mass Effect’s biggest threat, the Reapers, are one of the series’ biggest flaws.

 Lair of the Shadow Broker takes several previously established elements of Mass Effect lore—the Shadow Broker, the lawless underside of the gleaming high tech metropolises of the frontier worlds, the solitary nature of Spectres—and weaves them into an amazing story of betrayal and revenge.
 It’s got intrigue, double-crosses, gunfights on the outer surface of a starship, and some truly touching character development for Liara.
 Everything in Lair is organic: it all grows naturally from the things we already know about galactic society, independent of the Reaper threat.

 Lair of the Shadow Broker depicts the Mass Effect setting in its best light: a glossy, high-tech wild west where corporate raiders rub elbows with freelancing mercenary companies, where civilization is vast but thin and death comes cheaply.
 It’s a place where wealth comes from interstellar stock exchanges, and security comes from the barrel of a gun.
-Most of all, it’s a place where people struggle and bleed for things they believe in: duty, honor, or just simple greed.
+Most of all, it’s a place where people struggle and bleed for things they believe in: duty, honour, or just simple greed.

 Compared to that, the Reapers can’t hold my interest.
 In fact, I suspect they stopped holding the writing staff’s interest, as well.
 By the time Mass Effect 3 rolls around they seem to have abandoned any intention in ever giving satisfactory answers to the why of the Reapers and instead focus much more heavily on how the rest of the galaxy reacts to learning that Shepard wasn’t suffering from paranoid delusions after all.